gregs1104/pgbench-tools/README.md

 =====================

-The default configuration now aims to support the pgbench that ships with PostgreSQL 8.4 and later versions, which uses names such as "pgbench_accounts" for its tables.
+The default configuration now aims to support the pgbench that ships with PostgreSQL 9.6 and later versions, which uses names such as "pgbench_accounts" for its tables.
 There are commented out settings in the config file that show what changes need to be made in order to make the program compatible with PostgreSQL 8.3, where the names were like "accounts" instead.

+pgbench went through major changes in version 9.6, and the random function used in most test scripts was renamed.
+The main tests/ directory has the current scripts for versions 9.6, 10, 11, 12, and 13 (so far).

+To test against versions 8.4 through 9.5, use the tests/tests-9.5 directory in the confile file.

 Support for PostgreSQL versions before 8.3 is not possible, because a change was made to the pgbench client in that version that is needed